Welcome to

 meaning that ALL are invited to partake of the bread and juice, regardless of denomination or age.

 We offer Family Night Programming on Wednesdays at 5:15-6:00pm.
-This includes children's choirs, an Adult Bible Study, and a Parent Life Group.
+This includes children's choirs and an Adult Bible Study.

 Sunday Services